 Wray Castle, near Ambleside

-Overlooking the north side of Lake Windermere, this National Trust-managed Gothic revival castle dates back to the mid-1800s.
+Overlooking the north side of Lake Windermere, a few miles from Ambleside, this National Trust-managed Gothic revival castle dates back to the mid-1800s.
 Although it has ramparts, turrets, battlements and a portcullis, Wray Castle, just like each of the other surviving castles in this guide, was envisioned as a residential castle.
 It’s a superb pick for a gentle day out with your family and loved ones as there are lakeside walks and woodlands to explore as well as a wild play area.
 Kids can enjoy playing dress up or chateau building inside the castle too.
 Guided tours are available where you can admire Wray Castle’s architectural features and learn about its history.

 Good to know: Visit the in-house art collections all year round and, on sunny days, enjoy a stroll by Lake Windermere or play in the woods with your family.
 Dogs are welcome in the grounds (assistance dogs are also allowed inside the house).
 Also on site: café cabin, WCs, parking (pay and display for non-NT members), baby changing facilities, and an outdoor wild play area.